rebeccaherman1/MMM_Analysis/README.md

 Performs a tiered MMM and saves the results in the data folder, with the first tier under \*\_MM.mat and the second under \*\_GM.mat.

 ## [Sahel_3_analyze_means.m](/Sahel_3_analyze_means.m)
-Performs bootstrapping analysis and saves the results in the [Analysis](/Analysis) folder labelled bby simulation, years analyzed, and the number of bootstrapping iterations.
+Performs bootstrapping analysis and saves the results in a folder called Analysis, labelled by simulation, years analyzed, and the number of bootstrapping iterations.

 ## Sahel_3...
 These other files are used to create figures used in Herman et al 2020 and followup work.
 The figures are saved in a folder titled "figures" and subfolders by variable, labelled according to the equivalent figure number in Herman et al 2020.